Academic Information and Policies (alphabetical)

 - At the time a grade of “I” is assigned, a back-up grade is provided by the instructor which reflects that grade the student will receive if the additional work is not completed.

 - When the student completes the work, the instructor submits a “Grade Change” form to the Registrar’s Office.

-- The grade of “I” is granted for a period of up to one academic term.
-If a Grade Change form is not received, grades of “I” will be converted to the backup grade at the end of the subsequent term (including summer term).
+- The grade of “I” is granted for a period of up to 15 weeks.
+If a Grade Change form is not received, grades of “I” will be converted to the backup grade at the end of the 15 weeks.

 The independent study is designed for students to formulate unique and challenging courses of study which are not already offered at Concordia.
 Guidelines and petitions for independent studies are available in the Registrar’s Office.
 A flat fee of $300 will be assessed to any independent study course.
 This course fee will be in addition to any tuition fee assessed for the credit hours enrolled.

 A major represents a degree-seeking student's primary field of study.
 A major is a structured plan of study requiring a minimum of 45 semester credits and it must be feasible for students to complete degree requirements within 124 semester hours.
 The major appears on the official transcript and the diploma.
 Specific requirements are defined in the Academic Catalog under each major.
 Courses applied to the major cannot also be applied to a minor.
 To successfully complete a major course the grade earned must be a C or higher.
 The individual colleges may require a GPA minimum for a student to graduate with any given major.
 No more than 50% of credits may be awarded through transfer credit.
 Credits used to complete the general education requirements cannot duplicate credits used to fulfill the major requirements.
 No more than 50% of credits may overlap between any two majors, two concentrations, two minors or a combination of minors and concentrations.